tronprotocol/documentation/TRON_Development/The_First_TRON_Programming_Contest_EN.md

 With our validation as a complete project, its designer(s) can apply for a loan of entrepreneurship of $100,000.
 For more information please refer to
 https://github.com/tronprotocol/Documentation/blob/master/TRON_Development/TRON_Loan_EN.md

-## TimeLine
+## Timeline

-April 20, 2018—Start of application
+April 17, 2018—Start of application

 May 20, 2018—End of project submission